 Designate a specific area in your yard where you want your Otterhound to go potty.
 Consistently taking them to this spot will help them associate it with bathroom breaks.
 Use a leash to lead them to the spot and wait for them to do their business.

 When your Otterhound successfully goes potty in the designated spot, immediately reward them with praise, treats, or affection.
-Positive reinforcement helps reinforce the desired behavior.
+Positive reinforcement helps reinforce the desired behaviour.
 Use a consistent command or phrase, such as "go potty," so your dog associates it with the act.

 Keep a close eye on your Otterhound, especially during the initial stages of training.
 If you notice signs like sniffing, circling, or whining, it's a cue that they may need to go outside.
 Quickly take them to the designated spot.